arianrhodsandlot/arianrhodsandlot/readme.md

 </p>

 ## Introduction
-I'm a frontend engineer committed to delivering clean, efficient, maintainable, high-quality code and user-friendly products.
+I'm @arianrhodsandlot, a frontend engineer committed to delivering clean, efficient, maintainable, high-quality code and user-friendly products.

-You could find some of them that are open-source below.
+You can find some of them that are open-source below, and feel free to raise any feedback.

 ## My tech stack
 ### Proficient